fairdataihub/codefair-docs/docs/docs/installation.md

 # Installation

-This section provides instructions for installing the Codefair GitHub App.
+This section provides instructions for installing the Codefair GitHub App and the permissions required for the GitHub and Oauth Sign In through the Codefair UI.

 ## GitHub App Installation